-If, at one sitting, you read Revelations 5 through 7, you will notice that this tapestry, which has the Lord Jesus at its center, surrounds him with an ever-expanding circle of praise.
+If, at one sitting, you read Revelation 5–7, you will notice that this tapestry, which has the Lord Jesus at its center, surrounds Him with an ever-expanding circle of praise.
 But there is more to come:

-And I heard every creature in heaven and on earth and under the earth in the sea, and all that is in them, saying: “To him who sits on the throne and to the Lamb be blessing and honor and glory and might forever and ever!9
+And I heard every creature in heaven and on earth and under the earth in the sea, and all that is in them, saying, “To him who sits on the throne and to the Lamb be blessing and honor and glory and might forever and ever!”
+(5:13)

 One day the shadows will flee away.
 The days of preparation will all come to an end.
 The final day will dawn.
 Already we acknowledge that Jesus is Lord.
-But then we will know him as we have never done before—in face-to-face fellowship.
-Then we shall be made like him, for we shall see him as he is.10
+But then we will know Him in a new way—in face-to-face fellowship.
+Then we shall be made like Him, for we shall see Him as He is (1 John 3:2).